 Stratovolcanoes build up on height by layering lava, ash and tephra.
 By definition, they have alternating layers of pyroclastics and lava.

 When ash falls or lava flows, it solidifies and makes a narrower cone.
 Lava is high viscosity so it’s steep sided.
 But shield volcanoes have lava that run all the way down the side of the volcano.

-How stratovolcanoes work
+How do stratovolcanoes work?

 At subduction zones, both land and water dive into continents.
 Then, water enters into magma chamber and becomes superheated.

 At this point, it helps heat up the magma and make it easier to rise to the surface.
 Eventually, gases are trapped.
 Then, pressure builds.
 It’s less dense so they erupt violently.